-Brett Jacqueline Fortin,
+Brett Jacqueline Fortin, Lead Educator, Piano, Voice

 Brett is a recent graduate from the University of Ottawa School of Music, where she had focused on Musicology and Conducting.
 She had also completed a Piano Minor, where she had studied with Masters students in Piano

 Jeff has been a music lover for his whole life, and he began playing piano at age 5.
 He received his Bachelor's degree in Music Composition and Theory from Ithaca College.
 In addition to music, Jeff is also passionate about

 helping people with their mental and physical wellness.
 He received Post-Baccalareate Degree in Psychology from Fairleigh Dickinson University and then worked for over a year as a community mental health counselor.
 He has also trained in the Taubman Approach to healthy piano technique.
 For his graduate studies, Jeff came to the University of Ottawa to purse his love of both music and science and to improve his skills as a teacher.
 He received a Graduate Diploma in Piano Pedagogy Research, and is starting a Master's Degree in the same field.
 Since coming to Ottawa, Jeff has worked as part of a team developing the new University of Ottawa Musicians' Wellness Centre, and he is currently working on research related to healthy piano technique and injury prevention for musicians.
 Jeff began teaching piano during his undergraduate degree and has worked with students ranging from young beginners to adults at the conservatory level.
 He loves playing and teaching many different styles of music, such as classical, rock, and pop.
 His goal as a teacher is to combine his passion for music and wellness and to adapt his approach to each individual student, so that anyone can enjoy making music in their own way.

 BOARD OF DIRECTORS

-Jordan Miller, Secretary
+Jordan Miller, President